mosh3eb/merlin/docs/source/quickstart/basic_concepts.rst

 2. **Photonic Backend**: Mathematical models of quantum circuits with configurable components
 3. **Ansatz** (:mod:`merlin.builder.ansatz`): Logical circuit templates that define shape of quantum circuits to be implemented on the backend
 4. **Encoding**: Strategies for mapping classical features to quantum parameters
-5. **Output Mapping**: Methods for converting quantum states to classical outputs
+5. **Measurement Strategy**: Strategies for converting quantum outputs to classical outputs
 6. **QuantumLayer**: High-level PyTorch interface that combines all these concepts

 Let's explore each level in detail.